Search

 Jim belaying folks down the 32mm fixed lines on Pollux.

-Dropping down to the D'Ayas hut in Italy on the first night.
+Dropping down to the D'Ayas Refuge in Italy on the first night.
 The next day we climbed Castor (4,228m) in blustery and foggy conditions and continued to Zermatt for the night.

 Entering the Gorner Gorge via ferrata in Zermatt on a rainy day three.
 Here Marty is lowering folks down the zip-line.
 The via ferrata took five hours and had three lower-out zip lines and a king swing.